ppurang/abstractions/README.md

 # Abstractions

-This repository holds the presentation and the code for a talk given as part of the [Goto Night Berlin ](https://secure.trifork.com/berlin-2014/freeevent/index.jsp?eventOID=6508).
+This repository holds the presentation and the code for a talk given at the [Goto Night Berlin ](https://secure.trifork.com/berlin-2014/freeevent/index.jsp?eventOID=6508).
 The presentation is in the folder named presentation, `abstractions.html` and a set of quotes on Abstractions can be seen in `quotes.html` also in the same folder.

 This is also an sbt project with the source under `src/main/scala`.
 An `sbt console` session (REPL session) might look like this